 The enjoyment and freedom of architecture, and hope for the future.

-I think each architect is an unique individual, just like their projects, each with their own style and purpose.
+We think each architect is an unique individual, just like their projects, each with their own style and purpose.
 So what is your personal objective in the social construction of the 21st century?

 I hope to be able to create places where people can live more freely and diversely.

 What do you think about the influence of the upcoming event as well as exhibitions with the same scale, or even larger on Vietnamese architecture scene?

 I hope the people in Vietnam will feel the enjoyment and freedom of architecture.
 That will become a hope for making the future.

 Had you decided not to become an architect, what would you be doing now?